jh125486/CSCE4600/Project1/README.md

    3. All processes in your input files will be provided a unique process ID.
 The arrival times and burst durations are integers.
 Process priorities have a range of [1-50]; the lower this number, the higher the priority i.e. a process with priority=1 has a higher priority than a process with priority=2.
 4. Start editing the `schedulers.go` and add the scheduling algorithms:
    1. Implement SJF (preemptive) and report average turnaround time, average waiting time, and average throughput.
+      1. Hint: You can create a priority queue using a heap in Go: https://golang.org/pkg/container/heap/.
    2. Implement SJF priority scheduling (preemptive) and report average turnaround time, average waiting time, and average throughput.
    3. Round-round (preemptive) and report average turnaround time, average waiting time, and average throughput.
-   4. Use any time quantum of 1.
+   4. Use a time quantum of 1.

 ## Grading